adrienmaloba/www.diagrams.net-source/_posts/2021-07-20-drawio-atlassian-cloud-fortified.md

 [Learn more about our commitment to data security and privacy](/blog/data-protection.html)

-Set the draw.io **lockdown** option as a JSON string in the app configuration to additionally restrict data transmission to _only_ between a user's browser and their Confluence Cloud instance:
+Set the draw.io **lockdown** option as a JSON string in the app configuration to additionally restrict data transmission to _only_ between a user's browser and their Confluence Cloud instance (advanced edition only):
 <br />``"lockdown": true``

 [See how to configure draw.io in Confluence Cloud](/doc/drawio-confluence-cloud.html)